Hollywood/onboard-new-org-member/README.md

 Possible Environment Variables:

-- FILE_NAME [default: '.github/add-member-to-team.yml'] - Sets the location/file name of the config yml file
+- FILE_NAME [default: '.github/onboard-new-org-member.yml'] - Sets the location/file name of the config yml file
 - ORG_WIDE_REPO_NAME [default: 'org-settings'] - Set the repo where to find the config yml file

 ## Contributing

-If you have suggestions for how add-member-to-team could be improved, or want to report a bug, open an issue!
+If you have suggestions for how onboard-new-org-member could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 ## Future Enhancements